pjaos/ssh_tunnel/README.md

 C:\git_repos\ssh_tunnel>
 ```

+This creates the *.whl file in the dist folder which can be installed using pipx.

 # Installation
 To install the ssh_tunnel program run the following commands after installing python (3.12 or greater) and pipx.